MSARgd/Linear_Regression_Using_Spark/README.md

     git clone https://github.com/MSARgd/Linear_Regression_Using_Spark.git
     ```

-2. Set up Apache Spark in your project and configure the necessary dependencies in your build tool (e.g., Maven, SBT).
+2. Set up Apache Spark in your project and configure the necessary dependencies in your build tool (e.g., Maven, Gradle).

    For Maven, add the following dependencies: